HoucemZaier/Mini-Calculator-with-JavaScript/README.md

 I recently created a simple mini-calculator using HTML, CSS, and JavaScript.
-This project helped me strengthen my skills in DOM manipulation and event handling to perform real-time calculations.
+This project helped me strengthen my skills in event handling to perform real-time calculations.

 Features 🛠️ :